Heavenly Christmas: a different perspective

 Act I – Goodbye

-God: Well, this is it.
-An eternity has been all to short with you son.
+God: Well, the time has finally come.
+An eternity has been all to short with you, son.

-Jesus: I hope I can go through with it, father.
+Jesus: I hope I can go through with this, father.

 God: You will.